 Look at your bio and description details and optimise them to keep on brand.
 For instance, Instagram provides 150 characters within the bio details.
 Make those characters work extra hard to showcase your brand.

 Could your #hashtags work harder?

 Hashtags are an essential part of social media marketing.
 They make content discoverable and increase awareness, expanding your reach.
-Getting the right mix of hashtags is a key element in growing your audience.
+Getting the right mix of hashtags will help you grow your audience.

 How you approach using hashtags will depend on the social media platform you are using.

 In most cases, less is more.
 Although Instagram will accept up to 30 hashtags, recent advice suggests using 11 for optimal engagement.
-The same is true for the other platforms, with Facebook and Twitter favouring two and LinkedIn suggesting three to five per post.
-Take a look at the number of hashtags you are using within your posts - are you going overboard or keeping within the accepted limits?
+The same is true for the other platforms, with Facebook and Twitter favouring two and LinkedIn preferring three to five per post.
+Consider the number of hashtags you are using within your posts - are you going overboard or keeping within the accepted limits?

-Instagram is a good place to start when it comes to reviewing your use of hashtags, as it’s where the majority of hashtags are used.
+Instagram is an excellent place to start when it comes to reviewing your use of hashtags, as it’s where the majority of hashtags are present.
 The key is finding the right ones that fit your business and specific posts.
-A good mix is to use high and low performing hashtags with niche and location based hashtags, (if applicable to your business).
+A good mix is to use high and low performing hashtags with niche and location-based hashtags (if applicable to your business).
 And it’s never a bad thing to take a look at what your competition is doing.

 Are you keeping up with trending hashtags, could you be using your own branded hashtags and are you researching the best hashtags for your sector?
 By reviewing your use of hashtags, you’ll be able to identify if they could be working harder for you - reaching a larger audience to build your brand.

 If you want to see value in your results, you’ve got to be prepared to add value to your content.
 Adding value to your social media posts will boost engagement, increase your audience and improve your brand’s reputation.
 If not, your audience will become disengaged and lose trust in your brand.